CPBridge/ct_body_composition/docs/training.md

 #### Preparing Training Data

-The training data for the slice selection model consists of CT slices from the entire chest/abdomen/pelvis region, with a physical offset from a known L3 slice.
+The training data for the slice selection model consists of CT slices from the entire chest/abdomen/pelvis region, with a physical offset from the levels of interest.
 To allow for efficient loading during training, the images should be extracted out into .png format.

 Each .png image should have pixel values between 0 and 255 as a result of